tankobonbon/staff-scripts/db-legacy/README.md

 - widens the product form layout
 - adds **Clear** and **Trim** buttons for the description field
 - adds quick tag buttons for **Cover not final** and **Lounge**
-- highlights 'Cover not final'/'Lounge'/'Class_Debut'/'Class_Standalone' more prominently if they're already tagged
+- highlights 'Cover not final' / 'Lounge' / 'Class_Debut' / 'Class_Standalone' more prominently if they're already tagged
 - moves **SKU / Barcode / Handle** fields together
 - adds **Autofill SKU → Barcode + Handle** button
 - adds a **Scroll to Top** button at the bottom of the page